secretGeek/today-i-learned-staging/linux/backup_multiple_remote_folders_with_rsync.md

-# backup multiple remote folders with rsync
+# Backup multiple remote folders with rsync

 Yes you can [Backup remote folders with rsync](backup_remote_folders_with_rsync.md) (and ssh) but when backing up multiple folders you don't want to enter your ssh password multiple times.